 Credit Union Loans

-If you’re a member of a federal credit union, ask about Payday Alternative Loans (PALs).
-These loans allow members to borrow up to $2,000, with repayment terms ranging from 1 to 12 months and a maximum APR of 28%.
+Payday Alternative Loans (PALs), offered by credit unions, allow you to borrow up to $2,000, with repayment terms ranging from 1 to 12 months and a maximum APR of 28%.
 You must have an active credit union membership to apply.

 Local Charities or Federal Aid